JakovTomasic/no-headache.nix/doc/configuring.md

 ### networking.firewall.allowedTCPPorts

-To open VM's TCP ports define list if ports as follows (nix lists don't have comma separator):
+To open VM's TCP ports, define a list of ports as follows (nix lists don't have a comma separator):
 ```nix
 nixos-config = {
   # ...